 Slow Blinking

-When a cat looks at you and then slowly closes and reopens its eyes, it’s a sign of trust and affection.
+If you notice your cat looking at you eye to eye and slowly closing and opening their eyes, it essentially means that they trust and love you.
 In the feline world, direct eye contact can be seen as a challenge, but a slow blink signals that your cat feels safe and comfortable around you.

 Rolling Over and Exposing Belly

-One of the most confusing cat behaviors is when they roll onto their backs and expose their bellies.
+You may notice your cat rolling over and showing their belly.
 Many people assume this is an invitation for belly rubs, but it’s actually a deep showing of trust.
-If a cat shows you its belly, it means that it is comfortable around you and is open to being touched there.
+If a cat shows you its belly, it means that they feel comfortable around you, even enough for a belly rub.

 Elevated Butt During Petting